-It seems to be something to do with how the tail is attached.
-Full-width attachment causes instability; single point attachment doesn't.
+It seems to have something to do with how the tail is attached.
+Full-width attachment causes instability; single-point attachment doesn't.

-Perhaps it's to do with how vortices leave the kite's trailing edge, which would be affected by not connecting the tail across the full width or some feedback effect between aerodynamic and weight forces.
+Perhaps it has to do with how vortices leave the kite's trailing edge, which would be affected by not connecting the tail across the full width or some feedback effect between aerodynamic and weight forces.